ys-0212/POLYREAD/README.md

 ## Overview

-*PolyOCR* is a robust and modular OCR-to-speech pipeline tailored to extract, understand, and vocalize text from images across multiple languages and scripts.
+*POLYREAD* is a robust and modular OCR-to-speech pipeline tailored to extract, understand, and vocalize text from images across multiple languages and scripts.
 It unifies:

 -  *OCR* (via PaddleOCR)
 -  *Language Detection* (via Langdetect)